 Tariffs and Their Impact on International Shipping

-Curious about how recent tariff policies may impact you?
+Curious about how recent tariff and de minimis policies may impact you?
 UPS has the resources to help you navigate these changes and streamline your international shipping.

 How Tariffs Affect Your Shipping Costs